yoshid8s/Information-Sender-Profile/README.md

-# Information Sender Profile for Web advertising ecosystem
+# Originator Profile for Web advertising ecosystem

 The global industry standard for digital advertising to curb fake news, foster good journalism and contribute to a "healthy web information space".